AustinHackers/austinhackers.github.io/aboutus.md

  * Don't tell us all about someone elses research that you read and now are regurgitating to us.
 Expand on it!
 Add to it!

-Here's some topics of previous discussions at AHA!:

-* Horror stories from Pentesting
-* How to bypass physical security with a pop can
-* Breaking down A/V detection one fingerprint at a time
-* Reverse Engineering Blackhole Malware
-* Building your own stun glove

 Lastly, many of the best AHA! presentations were written one hour before the meeting, or onsite during other speakers.
-We don't need overly complicated powerpoint slides.
-In fact, some of the best talks were simply screenshots and MS Paint with giant spray paint arrows.
-Make us laugh, we'll love you for ever!
+We don't need or want overly complicated powerpoint slides.

 ### Out of Town
 If you are from out of town, showing up to a meeting when you happen